mzimmer77/Engineering_4_Notebook/README.md

 ### Code
 ![My Code](https://github.com/mzimmer77/Engineering_4_Notebook/blob/main/raspberry-pi/Landing%20AREA%20P1.py).
+Thank you @ggastin30 for the code which I used to complete this assignment.
 ### Reflection

 This assignment was challenging, to say the least, and I could not figure out even how to start.
 I asked my peer Grant Gastinger for some help and I used his code in order to help me understand what this project entailed and what I should take away from it.
 Although I have never done math within VS Code I learned that to find area, the "area = TriArea(x1,y1,x2,y2,x3,y3)" plugs in the values and finds the area which is a crucial step.
+"I copied my entire coding assignment from Grant Gastinger.
+Here is a link to their notebook: https://github.com/ggastin30/Engineering_4_Notebook

 &nbsp;

 ## LandingareaP2